-The Audit Board annually assesses the work of the external auditor and states its conclusions in its Report and Opinion, issued in terms and for the purposes of art.
+The Supervisory Board annually assesses the work of the external auditor and states its conclusions in its Report and Opinion, issued in terms and for the purposes of art.
 420.1. g) of the Commercial Companies Code.

-The Audit Board analyses and approves the scope of any additional services provided, considering whether they call into question the independence of the external auditor.
-The Audit Board also ensures that any consulting services provided have the necessary level of quality, autonomy and independence regarding to the services provided within the scope of the audit process.
+The Supervisory Board analyses and approves the scope of any additional services provided, considering whether they call into question the independence of the external auditor.
+The Supervisory Board also ensures that any consulting services provided have the necessary level of quality, autonomy and independence regarding to the services provided within the scope of the audit process.
+In carrying out its assessment, the Supervisory Board takes into account the rules issued by the Portuguese Securities Market Commission (CMVM) and other relevant regulatory bodies, considering not only any potential conflicts of interest that the provision of the service may entail, but also its value, so as to ensure compliance with the limits established by the applicable laws and regulations.
+The Supervisory Board shall obtain from the Statutory Auditor all documentation necessary for the evaluation of the service in question.